Wales and Northern Ireland

 Like all exam boards, we can only offer qualifications that comply with government policy and regulations.
 Recent government changes mean that policies and regulations are no longer aligned in England, Wales and Northern Ireland – so we now can't always offer the same qualifications in all three countries.

-We've decided not to offer new ("reformed") qualifications in Wales, or to adapt certain new qualifications for Northern Ireland.
+We've decided not to offer new qualifications designed specifically to meet the rules in Wales, or to adapt certain new qualifications for Northern Ireland.
 We're sorry about this: we know that schools and colleges in these countries will be disappointed.
+We will, however, be able to offer some of our qualifications in Wales and Northern Ireland as described below.

-There's more information, including a full list of the qualifications affected, on the Qualifications Wales FAQ page.
+There’s more information on the Qualifications Wales page.

 Availability of our GCSEs